Chat with us, powered by LiveChat

 Taxable Vehicles & Taxable Gross Weight on Form 2290

-• The actual unloaded weight of any trailers or semi trailers fully equipped for service customarily used in combination with the vehicle, and
+• The actual unloaded weight of any trailers or semi-trailers fully equipped for service customarily used in combination with the vehicle.

 Fully equipped for service includes the body (whether or not designed for transporting cargo, such as a concrete mixer); all accessories; all equipment attached to or carried on the vehicle for use in its operation or maintenance; and a full supply of fuel, oil, and water.
 The term does not include the driver; any equipment (not including the body) mounted on, or attached to, the vehicle, for use in handling, protecting, or preserving cargo; or any special equipment (such as an air compressor, crane, or specialized oilfield equipment).